-A 2018 study found that just over 7 percent of people who’ve had a vasectomy end up changing their mind.
+A 2018 study found that just over of people who’ve had a vasectomy end up changing their mind.
 Luckily, vasectomies are usually reversible.

 A vasectomy reversal procedure involves reconnecting the vas deferens, which allows sperm to enter the semen.
 But this procedure is more complicated and difficult than a vasectomy, so it’s important to find a skilled surgeon.